miallo/nuggit/README.md

 Note: for some cursed reason thanks to GitHub, the folder must also be inside of a tarball to remain playable…

-## Which git functions are already explained?
+## git functions already explained

 - diff (--staged/@{u})
 - add